-A human immunodeficiency virus (HIV) test detects antibodies to HIV or the genetic material (DNA or RNA) of HIV in the blood or another type of sample.
+A human immunodeficiency virus (HIV) test detects HIV antibodies or antigens or the genetic material (DNA or RNA) of HIV in the blood or another type of sample.
 This determines whether an HIV infection is present (HIV-positive).
 HIV infects white blood cells called CD4+ cells, which are part of the body's immune system that help fight infections.
 HIV can progress to acquired immunodeficiency syndrome (AIDS).

-After the original infection, it takes between 2 weeks and 6 months for antibodies to HIV to appear in the blood.
-The period between becoming infected with HIV and the point at which antibodies to HIV can be detected in the blood is called the seroconversion or "window" period.
-During this period, an HIV-infected person can still spread the disease, even though a test will not detect any antibodies in his or her blood.
+After the original infection, it takes about 4 to 12 weeks for HIV antibodies or antigens to appear in the blood.
+The period between becoming infected with HIV and the point at which antibodies or antigens to HIV can be detected in the blood is called the seroconversion or "window" period.
+During this period, an HIV-infected person can still spread the disease, even though a test will not detect any antibodies or antigens in his or her blood.

 Several tests can find antibodies to or genetic material (RNA) of the HIV virus.
 These tests include:

 - Enzyme-linked immunosorbent assay (ELISA).
 This test is usually the first one used to detect infection with HIV.
 If antibodies to HIV are present (positive), the test is usually repeated to confirm the diagnosis.
 If ELISA is negative, other tests are not usually needed.
 This test has a low chance of having a false result after the first few weeks that a person is infected.